0styx0/quise-nestjs/README.md

 Nest.JS GraphQL server for an e-commerce website.

 Capabilities:
+- Add products to the catalog (only after logging in)
-- Fetch products from database
+- Fetch a list of products
 - Initiate checkout via Stripe
-- Fetch order details after checkout
+- View order details after checkout

 ![Running a query in the GraphQL server](https://github.com/user-attachments/assets/c9a00bfd-5292-4b15-a1d9-7b212f49543a)